How to Switch Banks in Asheville, NC

 - We put your mind at ease.
 It’s normal to have questions when transferring bank accounts.
 Each one of our banking representatives can expertly address your concerns, so you leave with peace of mind.

 - We’re there for our customers.
-If you’d like to reach us by phone or email, our Customer Service Center is open weekdays from 8am to 6pm and available to answer your questions.
+If you’d like to reach us by phone or email, our Customer Service Center is open weekdays from 7am to 11pm (weekends and holidays 9am to 4pm) and available to answer your questions.
 Call 1-866-792-4357 or email CustomerService@LocalFirstBank.com.